Trade-offs Between Climate Change Adaptation and Urban Planning

 This urban form overlaps with the idea of polycentricity, which advocates multiple centres in the same metropolitan area to distribute population and economic activities rather than being concentrated in the main centre.

-Major findings in the study are generalizable and transferable and can be applied to in other cities with similar problems.
+The study’s major findings are generalizable and transferable and can be applied to other cities with similar problems.

 Xu, L., Wang, X., Liu, J., et al. (2019, December).
 Identifying the trade-offs between climate change mitigation and adaptation in urban land use planning: An empirical study in a coastal city.
 Environment International.
 Volume 133, Part B. Retrieved from https://www.sciencedirect.com/science/article/pii/S0160412019313522